Small firms urged to be brave and bold

 "Be convinced of your own idea, no matter what others say.
 Go your own way," he says.

 "Have the courage to find individual solutions.
-Maybe you don't get the big market, but a small portion where no-one else is, so you don't have the competition."'Only strategy'
+Maybe you don't get the big market, but a small portion where no-one else is, so you don't have the competition."

 With the wider European economy in the doldrums, and unemployment stubbornly high, many commentators have called on governments to do all they can to help boost business start-ups.

 As countries continue to focus on reducing their sky-high sovereign debt, helping entrepreneurs thrive is seen by many as the best possible way to lift economies in the face of reduced public spending.

 UK Prime Minister David Cameron has certainly put forward this argument, saying last year that supporting entrepreneurship was the "only strategy" for growth.

 Yet what exactly can governments do to best help small firms proper and grow?